brandonwarech/book-tracker-test-suite/README.md

 This pattern shows how to write one mocha suite that can be used to unit test actions either 1) locally on your machine, or 2) remotely on OpenWhisk.
-The key value is that you can re-use the same test suite in both contexts.
+The code uses a trick so that you can re-use the same test suite in both contexts.
 So, with this pattern, you can develop and test your actions locally; when ready, you can deploy them to the cloud and use the same test suite to exercise the actions run in the cloud.

 ## How it works